 Early Pathogen Detection

 With DNA-based pathogen detection assays from Medicinal Genomics, cannabis and hemp cultivators can identify plants infected with a number of molds, mites, viruses, and viroids, including powdery mildew, botrytis, russet mites, fusarium, hops latent viroid, and lettuce chlorosis virus.
-Cultivators who use this preventive strategy can reduce their risk of suffering costly pathogen outbreaks.
+Cultivators who use this preventive strategy can reduce their risk of suffering costly pathogen outbreaks and improve yield.